-2008-09: Stransky had a dominant year for HC Vitkovice’s U18 team.
+2008-09: Matej Stransky had a dominant year for HC Vitkovice’s U18 team.
 In 46 games he scored 40 goals and added 23 assists.
 He also represented the Czech Republic at the U16 tournament, scoring 1 goal and adding 2 assists in 5 games.

 2009-10: Stransky continued his dominant play at the U18 level, scoring 17 goals and adding 33 assists in 43 for HC Vitkovice.
 He was promoted to the U20 team, where he scored just twice, adding a single assist in 11 games.